How AC/DC Rebounded From Bon Scott’s Death With ‘Back in Black’

 Watch AC/DC Perform 'You Shook Me All Night Long'

-Back in Black wrapped in May of 1980, and made its way through the label in the record industry equivalent of the blink of an eye, arriving in stores on July 25.
+Back in Black wrapped in May, and made its way through the label in the record industry equivalent of the blink of an eye, arriving in stores on July 25, 1980.
 Just about the only hiccup seems to have been a slight disagreement over the album artwork, which was presented as a simple black cover — a sign of mourning for Scott — which the label balked at until the band agreed to add outlines of its logo and the album title.
 Simple, yet powerfully effective — just like AC/DC's best songs.

-And as it happened, Back in Black was packed full of some of the strongest material the band had delivered to date — something fans rewarded them for in droves.
-The record soared to No. 4 on the U.S. charts and No. 1 in the U.K., and gave the group a pair of American Top 40 hits with "You Shook Me All Night Long" (No. 35) and the title track (No. 37).
+As it happened, Back in Black was packed full of some of the strongest material the band had delivered to date — something fans rewarded them for in droves.
+The record soared to No. 4 on the U.S. charts and No. 1 in the U.K., and gave AC/DC a pair of American Top 40 hits with "You Shook Me All Night Long" (No. 35) and the title track (No. 37).
 Those rare pop crossovers were just two of the more memorable cuts on an LP that would become a virtual standard bearer for blue-collar hard rock in general, and eventually took a spot among the Top 10 bestselling albums of all time.

 Johnson immediately cemented his spot in AC/DC with Back in Black, but he couldn't avoid comparisons to his predecessor or a fan debate over who was the "better" singer.
 As Angus later told UCR, the band knew it would face some resistance when it decided to forge ahead: "We really didn’t know if the people who knew AC/DC accept this.
 Would they accept Brian?
 It was a lot of pressure on him.
 But I think we all wanted to make it happen."